xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

 The account with key of **xcat** will be used for the REST API authentication.
 The username and password should be passed in as the attirbutes of URL:

-* userName: Pass the username of the account
+:userName: Pass the username of the account
-* userPW:   Pass the password of the account (xCAT 2.10)
+:userPW: Pass the password of the account (xCAT 2.10)
-* password: Pass the password of the account (xCAT earlier than 2.10)
+:password: Pass the password of the account (xCAT earlier than 2.10)

 You can use the root userid for your API calls, but we recommend you create a new userid (for example wsuser) for the API calls and give it the specific privileges you want it to have.